Annette Verna

 About Annette Verna

 Time and nature are the primary inspirations for my work.
 I am interested in geologic formations and how we are connected to the land.
-Not the big scenery, but the details: cracks, crevices and layers of rock; scars and imperfections; crumbling and decay.
-My most recent ceramic work is inspired by traveling through the Appalachian Mountains.
+Not the big scenery, but the details: cracks, crevices and layers of rock; scars and imperfections; crumbling and decay are what I find most beautiful.
+My most recent work is inspired by traveling through the Appalachian Mountains.
 The build-up and wearing away of the landscape has happened over millions of years and I think about time and the forces of nature that formed what we see today.
-We have a long relationship with clay.
-It is made of earth materials and our early development and survival is intimately linked to it.
+Clay is a product of natural forces and the continuous cycle that builds and erodes, which makes it a natural medium for expressing my ideas.
+I create modern forms with simple surfaces and use a primitive pit firing technique.
+I make wheel-thrown and hand-built clay vessels, which I smoke fire using sawdust and native plants.
+Clay and fire are my partners and we make objects together.

 Biography